 The tunnel is now believed to be home to his spirit and visitors have often recounted tales of encounters with a man asking for a match to light his cigarette and a woman screaming.
 Curiously, however, the ghost is believed to be a friendly one.
 The beauty of the railway stretch between Shimla and Kalka, and the excitement of encountering a friendly ghost in an eerie tunnel are often what attract several tourists to this supposedly haunted tunnel.

 India is filled with places like this that have a mysterious and dense past that continues to impact the present.
 It is, in fact, believed by Westerners to be the land of snake charmers, magicians, and spiritual beings, and some of these places seem to live up to that notion.
-So take a trip with Sterling to these destinations and be sure to enjoy a summer that will immerse you in the secrets of the country and send chills down your spine.
+So take a trip with Sterling Holidays to these destinations and be sure to enjoy a vacation that will immerse you in the secrets of the country and send chills down your spine.